CDI-Type I: Modeling and Predicting State-Topology Coevolution of Complex Adaptive Networks

 Hiroki Sayama, D.Sc.

-Director, Collective Dynamics of Complex Systems Research Group
+Director, Center for Collective Dynamics of Complex Systems

-Associate Professor, Departments of Bioengineering & Systems Science and Industrial Engineering
+Associate Professor, Department of Systems Science and Industrial Engineering

 Binghamton University, State University of New York